stuvusIT/redis/README.md

 ## Requirements

-An dpkg- or pacman-based Linux distribution.
+An apt- or pacman-based Linux distribution.

 ## Role Variables